Sport and Religion

 “The really, really important point is that sport is a gift from God but since it’s in this world, it is not excluded from our brokenness and our sin,” Perkins adds.
 “So sport needs to be redeemed, that is the key, so that it does not have to be separated from faith.”

-The collective sport-and-religion debate—contentious at times, gracious at others—winsomely teaches any Hope student-athlete who bravely wades into the fray that the lessons divined from putting faith and play in action are applicable to all of life, not just four athletic collegiate years.
+The collective sport-and-religion debate — contentious at times, gracious at others — winsomely teaches any Hope student-athlete who bravely wades into the fray that the lessons divined from putting faith and play in action are applicable to all of life, not just four athletic collegiate years.
 Despite competitive derision or personal differences, the message combed from the married mesh of competition and faith is one of bilateral inclusivity, not mutual exclusivity, and it looks more like a pretty present than a heavy burden.
-Because in the end, the story of sport and religion is a redemption story, a tale of falling but getting back up to play and believe again.
+Because in the end, the story of sport and religion is a redemption story, a tale of rising and falling but getting back up to play and believe again.

 Author Eva Dean Folkert ’83 is a regular contributor to News from Hope College, but she has also lived the subject of this story directly.
-She is a former assistant professor of kinesiology and co-director of athletics at Hope, where she has also taught a Senior Seminar on sport and religion.
+She is a former assistant professor of kinesiology and co-director of athletics at Hope, where she has also taught a Senior Seminar entitled Sport, Society, and the Sacred.